denten-books/plain-text/5-chapter.md

 (and extended cognition more broadly), we must afford them the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or self-reflection.
-Fundamentally, as I will argue after Sartre, such externalized cognitive structures must at least remain transparent to be available for examination.
+Fundamentally, as I will argue after Sartre, such externalized cognitive structures must at least remain transparent to the whatever agent capable of cognition.

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory, book history, and library science.
 After all, what can a book or a play tell us about conciousness or memory?
 Yet, I am prepared to continue this conversation on more empirical basis.
-Recent developments in cognitive science itself advance a hypothesis of extended cognition, which has tremendous implications for the study of knowledge, texts, and literature.
+The hypothesis of extended cognition, which brings externalized extensions of thought under the cognitive purview, has tremendous implications for the study of knowledge, texts, and literature.
 Under the hypothesis of extended cognition, thinking happens not in the brain alone, but at the interface between cognitive, social, and technological structures.
 And once we admit that cognition has an externalized, material form, we must accept it (at least in that extended portion) as a culturally- and historically- contingent artifact.
-This means that things like books, chapters, filing systems, and book indices, belong not to the history media or textual theory alone, but also to the theory of cognition.
-This also means that cognition, in its extended form, *has* a history.
+This means that things like books, chapters, filing systems, and book indices, belong not to the history media or textual theory alone, but also to the theory of cognition, philosophy of mind, and yes, even pathology of the brain.
+The extension also implies that cognition as *has* a history.
 To the extent that media studies and literary theory deal with forms of media being, they enter cognitive science on equal grounds, not as mere illustration, metaphor, or supplement.
 Under the hypothesis of extended cognition, the personal bookshelf is, in some real sense, a cognitive structure.
-An exposition of the extended cognition hypothesis will pave the way to a case study of personal archiving practice in the history of modern computing, at the conclusion of the chapter.

 [^ln4-recursive]: See also @breuer_paradox_1993, 559-580.